 Mr McGeehan teaches in class full time and is usually based in one of our second level classes.
-He works with our active school staff to plan and organise extracurricular sporting activities across the school as well as representing the school at learning community PE meetings.
+He works with our active school staff and coordinates a range of volunteers to promote wide and varied extracurricular activities across the school.
 Mr McGeehan has his middle leadership qualification.

-Mrs Boyle teaches three days per week and works across all stages in the school.
+Mrs Boyle teaches 2.5 days per week and works across all stages in the school.

-She is our school's STEM (science, technology, engineering and mathematics) ambassador, represents our school at council and national events and advices staff on these areas of the curriculum.
+She is our school's STEM (science, technology, engineering and mathematics) ambassador, represents our school at council and national events and advises staff on these areas of the curriculum.